madrus/nxmadrus/docs/tailwind.md

 }
 ```

-This will create `main.css` with all the Tailwind and our custom styles inside the `it-force/dist/assets` folder.
+This will create `main.css` with all the Tailwind and our custom styles inside the `dist/assets` folder of each application and library.